How Is the Real Estate Market Right Now? (2023)

-For the past few years, the vast majority of real estate markets throughout the country saw a cooling-off period for sellers.
-Prior to that, aggressive bidding wars and climbing prices had become the norm, the last two or three saw buyers enjoy the advantage.
+For the past few months, the vast majority of real estate markets throughout the country saw a cooling-off period for sellers.
+Prior to that, aggressive bidding wars and climbing prices had become the norm.

-Millennials will soon represent the largest demographic of homebuyers, making up 45% of all mortgages.
+Millennials now represent the largest demographic of homebuyers, making up 51% of all mortgages.
 That is a massive amount of homebuyers who will continue fueling the market for years and years to come.

 That being said, it’s still important to understand that your local real estate market can still differ greatly from the national market.
 Although it may still be a seller’s market where you live, it would be wise to gauge just how much demand there is before deciding to sell.
 You might need to wait a bit longer for your local market to heat up before putting your house on the market.

 While an experienced real estate agent can assist (e.g. with the help of a competitive market analysis), you can also gauge your local market’s temperature simply by looking at its average days on market (DOM).

 The longer you’re seeing homes in your area stay on the market, the more reason to wait until you see that trend reverse.
 Otherwise, you risk paying to keep your home listed for far longer than necessary while you wait for it to sell.
 Even worse, the longer your house stays on the market, the more unattractive it looks to buyers, which means extending the wait even longer.

 3. Pricing Counts for a Lot in Slower Markets

 Finally, if you do find yourself in a slower market, it doesn’t necessarily mean no one will buy your house.
 It doesn’t even mean you’ll have to accept a loss.